Hillrunner2008/igb-fx/README.md

 The Integrated Genome Browser (IGB) is a fast, free, and flexible desktop genome browser implemented in Java.

 Here, we are re-writing IGB using JavaFX and 100% modular, services based programming using OSGi.

+For IGB Classic (uses Java Swing) go to: https://bitbucket.org/lorainelab/integrated-genome-browser

 # Quick Start